moehriegitt/hob3l/doc/scadformat.md

 a list of all indices in `points`, i.e., `points` defines the outline of the polygon directly.

-The entries in `paths` are normalised so that they run clockwise.
+The entries in `paths` are normalised so that they run clockwise from viewed from 'above', i.e., from the positive Z axis.
+This corresponds to the left hand rule, where the thumb is the Z axis in positive direction and the other fingers indicate the vertex order.

 ### polyhedron